kchens/kchens.github.io/pages/words/2014-first-three-days.md

 Perhaps it's that I'm more mature after going through 4 months of family troubles.
 But perhaps its because I am feeding off the nervous and excited energy of the other students.

 On another note, I took a call from a recruiter at Mixpanel.
 Apparently, listing myself as "Web Developer" despite not having any polished programming projects does work.
-Moreover, I seems to illustrate that the level of competency needed to get an (support) engineering job is very low; that or going to Brown did help in getting a job.
+Moreover, it seems to illustrate that the level of competency needed to get an (support) engineering job is very low; that or going to Brown did help in getting a job.
 Probably a bit of both.

 I wonder if I instead spent 9 weeks learning what I wanted to learn, I could get the same job coming out of DBC.
 A couple of the coaches are and had worked as a support or solutions engineer before moving onward.